 I love facilitating retreats and exploring Southern California.
 I’m combining these two passions of mine into a list of retreat locations within 150 miles miles of of Downtown Los Angeles.
-Starting with sites in Downtown, this list expands ever outward into the hills, mountains, deserts and oceans that make for fantastic settings to host your retreat.
-Locations with stars*** after their name are sites I have facilitated retreats at.
-Locations without a star are places I have researched and would like to facilitate a retreat at.
+Starting with sites in Downtown, this list expands ever outward into the hills, mountains, deserts and oceans that make for fantastic settings to host your organization’s retreat.
+Locations with stars* after their name are sites I have facilitated retreats at.
 Click on the name of any location to link to their website.
 If I missed a great retreat site or if you need a facilitator to help plan and facilitate your retreat, please contact me.

 IN DOWNTOWN LA

 California Endowment Center for Healthy Communities*: There’s multiple meeting rooms, a lovely plaza and healthy, good food available for health-oriented organizations.

 Central Library: The Central Library and many local branches have meeting rooms nonprofits can use.

 Droplabs: This innovative coworking space in Downtown Los Angeles has a conference room you can rent out.

 Joan Palevsky Center for the Future of Los Angeles: If your nonprofit’s work is aligned with the mission of the California Community Foundation and you’re collaborating for change, this is the space for you.

 The Hub LA*: Another innovative coworking space, this one in the Arts District, bringing all sorts of creatives together.